PrashanthAdurugatla/react-autocomplete/README.md

 •	<b>findLink</b> is an onclick function which is placed on search icon in search bar.
 This function takes the user to suggested product page when user clicks on search icon

 •	In the end verified the functionality of application as required

+## Prerequisites
+1. An adequate version of Node.js should be installed.
+2. An adequate version of npm should be installed

 ## Instructions for how to run, test and build